martinrebane/translate_agents/README.md

-# Tartu Science Park port of agentchat UI for translate agents
+# Tartu Science Park port of agentchat UI for localisation agents

 * you do not need to configure your models in OAI_CONFIG_LIST, use .env file instead
 * copy .env_sample to .env and add your AI model keys